SkyRockMoon/jb-kick-tires/_sources/01_intro.md

 >
 > - [Wikitionary](https://en.wiktionary.org/wiki/kick_the_tires)

-Jupyter-book is a free and open source project, but you are still in essence buying it when you decide to author a book (or similar document) with it.
+Jupyter-book is a free and open source project, but you are still in essence investing in it when you decide to author a book (or similar document) with it.
 The process of writing a book is a long and hard endeavour.
 If you have to spend a lot of time fussing and struggling with your chosen *tooling* then you will have cost yourself considerable time and money.

 [Investopedia](https://www.investopedia.com/terms/k/kickingthetires.asp) makes the following points about "kicking the tires" on an investment: